 Students arrange their own flight to Dublin; their is an optional group flight that students can arrange to join if they wish.
 During orientation, students move into apartments, register at MU, and tour Dublin, Kildare and County Wicklow.

-Students pay Saint Mary's College tuition, room & board.
-This covers all expenses during the orientation program in Ireland, tuition at MU, room, planned educational trips and health insurance.
-Expenses that are not covered by tuition are passport fees, domestic and international airfare, personal travel, books and supplies, laundry, food, and personal expenditures.
+Students pay Saint Mary's College tuition, room & board, and a study abroad fee.
+This covers all expenses during the orientation program in Ireland, tuition at MU, room, and planned educational trips.
+Expenses that are not covered are passport fees, domestic and international airfare, personal travel, books and supplies, laundry, food, and personal expenditures.
 Every student is given a Heritage Card for free entrance to all national monuments.
 Students can also use this card while traveling independently.

-All financial aid, except campus employment and the tuition benefit from the CIC and CCCTE tuition exchange programs, can be applied to the Ireland Program for Saint Mary's students.
+Saint Mary's College scholarships and financial aid, except campus employment and the tuition benefit from the CIC and CCCTE tuition exchange programs, can be applied to the Ireland Program.
+To learn more about this program and associated costs, click the Application Information button and navigate to the program specific budget sheet.

 Eligibility and Requirements